N2SID: Nuclear Norm Subspace Identification: N2SID

 \subsection{Pareto optimal Subspace Identification}

 When assuming the optimal observer given, the quantity $\hat{y}(k)$ is the minimum variance prediction of the output and equal to $y(k) - e(k)$.
-Let the Hankel matrix $\hat{Y}_s$ be defined from this sequence $\hat{y}(k)$ as we defined $Y_s$ from $y(k)$.
+Let the Hankel matrix $\hat{Y}_{s,N}$ be defined from this sequence $\hat{y}(k)$ as we defined $Y_{s,N}$ from $y(k)$.
 Then the data equation \eqref{DataEq} can be reformulated into:

 Let $\mathcal{T}_{p,m}$ denote the class of lower triangular block-Toeplitz matrices with block entries $p \times m$ matrices and let $\mathcal{H}_p$ denote the class of block-Hankel matrices with block entries of $p$ column vectors.
-Then the three key structural properties listed in Section~\ref{s_dataeq} are taken into account in the following problem formulation:
+Then the three key structural properties listed in Section~\ref{s_dataeq} are taken into account in an optimization problem seeking a trade-off between the following cost functions,